Billion Dollar Whale: Overview

 Billion Dollar Whale is a book based on extensive investigative reporting by Wall Street Journal correspondents Tom Wright and Bradley Hope.
 Their reporting made them finalists for the 2016 Pulitzer Prize.

 Billion Dollar Whale chronicles the exploits of Malaysian fugitive businessman Jho Low, wanted by authorities internationally for his connection with the 1Malaysia Development Berhad scandal.
 It describes how Low manipulated former Malaysian Prime Minister Najib Razak into creating a sovereign wealth fund that raised ten billion dollars, and how half of the raised funds eventually disappeared.
-The book sheds light on the lax oversight that allowed Low to go siphon out such large amounts of money to finance his lavish lifestyle.
+The book sheds light on the lax oversight that allowed Low to siphon out such large amounts of money to finance his lavish lifestyle.
 It also details his time in the United States and his relationships with Gulf Arab royalty and Hollywood actors, among others.

 Low is the “whale” referred to in the book's title.
 The term refers to a high roller, which is a gambler who consistently wagers large amounts of money.